Dick Giordano: Later career

 Giordano left DC in 1993, and still did the occasional inking job, but later returned to freelancing full-time.
 In 1994 Giordano illustrated a graphic novel adaptation of the novel Modesty Blaise released by DC Comics, with creator/writer Peter O'Donnell.
 He was one of the many artists who contributed to the Superman: The Wedding Album one-shot in 1996 wherein the title character married Lois Lane.

 In 2002, Giordano launched the short-lived Future Comics with writer David Michelinie and artist Bob Layton.
 Since 2002, Giordano had drawn several issues of The Phantom published in Europe and Australia.
 In 2004, Giordano and writer Roy Thomas completed an adaptation of Bram Stoker's Dracula novel.
 They had begun the project in 1974 but the cancellation of many of Marvel's black and white magazines put it into limbo.
 The finished story was collected into a hardcover edition in 2005 and a colorized hardcover edition in 2010.
 In 2005, F+W Publications Inc. published the instructional art book Drawing Comics with Dick Giordano, which he wrote and illustrated.
 His last mainstream work appeared in Jonah Hex vol. 2, #51 (March 2010) for which he drew the interior art and the cover.
 His last comics work was pencilling and editing Baron Five, published by Hound Comics.

 Personal life

-Giordano married the former Marie Trapani, sister of fellow comics artist Sal Trapani, on April 17, 1955.
+Giordano married Marie Trapani, sister of fellow comics artist Sal Trapani, on April 17, 1955.
 She died from complications of her second stomach cancer surgery in February 1993.
 They had three children together; Lisa, Dawn, and Richard Jr. Marie's death, combined with Giordano's increasing hearing loss, hastened his decision to retire from DC.
 Following the death of his wife, Giordano split time between homes in Florida and Connecticut.
 In 1995, he moved to Palm Coast, Florida, where he continued to work full-time freelancing, until his death.
 Giordano had suffered from lymphoma and later from leukemia, secondary to the chemotherapy.
-He died on March 27, 2010 due to complications of treatment for leukemia.
+He died on March 27, 2010, due to complications of treatment for leukemia.